Photo by Sarah Whyte

 She lectures and presents artist talks to international audiences.
 She has published writings and texts.
 Her monograph, We Are Never Never Other, was published in October 2021 by University Galleries at Illinois State University with the support of the Andy Warhol Foundation for the Visual Arts.
 Other texts include, “How Internalized White Supremacy Manifest for My BIPOC Students in Art School,” for the summer issue of Art Journal (2021) for which she was awarded the inaugural 2021 Lois Moran Award for Craft Writing, and a book chapter “A Mother’s Work: A Mother/Daughter/Seamstress/Fiber Artist’s Merging Practice and Politics,” in Maternal in Creative Work: Intergenerational Discussions on Motherhood and Art edited Elena Marcevska and Velerie Walkerdine and published by Routledge in 2019.

 Her work is recognized for merging art and activism through community-based art projects.
 In addition to recognition within the field of contemporary art, her art and scholarship is also recognized in fields of social justice and activism.
-Since 2021, she serves on the board of a renown national immigrant rights organization, National Korean American Service And Education Consortium (NAKASEC), who are at the forefront of fighting for Citizenship for All for all immigrants and adoptees in the United States.
+Since 2021, she serves on the board of a renown national immigrant rights organization, National Korean American Service And Education Consortium (NAKASEC), who are fighting for Citizenship for All for all immigrants and adoptees in the United States.
 She was the 2020-2021 Artist-in-Residence at Loyola University, Chicago and is currently a Full Professor, Adjunct at the School of the Art Institute of Chicago.